How to use App Connect with HTTP

 :

-Note: If you specified an override URL when connecting to the HTTP account, the protocol, host name, and port that you specify in the URL (fully qualified) field will be replaced with your override settings when the flow runs. - Request headers (if required to define additional operating parameters) can be specified as data
+Note: If you specified an override URL when you connected to the HTTP account, the protocol, hostname, and port that you specify in the URL (fully qualified) field are replaced by your override settings when the flow runs. - Request headers (if required to define extra operating parameters) can be specified as data

 properties (with a name and

-Stringdata type) or as a JSON object that consists of comma-separated name/value pairs.- To specify request headers as data properties:
+Stringdata type) or as a JSON object that consists of comma-separated name-value pairs.- To specify request headers as data properties, complete the following steps.

 - Click Add property to define each property with a data type of